 "Aw, these two wandered off so we hadda go chase 'em, then it got dark," Rattrap said around a mouthful of fruit.
 He swallowed.
 "There's, ah, some bad news, too," he said, taking a few metal shards from his pocket and handing them to Optimus.
 Even without their robotic senses they could recognise shell-grade plating.
 "There was a third pod."

 The Maximal leader nodded.
-"I'll send someone to pick him up."
+"I'll send someone to pick them up."

 "What about that pod Rhinox went out to look at?"